Brexit: Amazon FBA stops inventory transfers between the EU and the UK – Here’s what sellers can do!

 Amazon Pan EU: Der Brexit wird auch für FBA-Händler zu spüren sein.

 The United Kingdom left the European Union on January 31, 2020.
-The effects have so far been limited.
-This is partly because, although the UK has formally exited, it continues to apply EU rules.
-However, this transition period will end with the close of 2020.
+The effects are still limited.
+This is also because, although the UK has formally exited, it continues to apply EU rules.
+However, this transition period ends with the end of 2020.
 From January 1, 2021, the paths will separate definitively.
-Ideally, there should be an agreement by then that regulates the future relationship between the United Kingdom and the EU.
-However, whether a common ground can actually be found within a few months is questionable.
-The effects of Brexit are also being felt by Amazon FBA businesses that sell internationally – both British and those from the EU.
+In fact, there is supposed to be an agreement by then that regulates the future relations between the United Kingdom and the EU.
+However, whether a common ground can actually be found within a few months is doubtful.
+And the effects of Brexit are also being felt by Amazon FBA businesses that sell internationally – both British and those from the EU.

-Effective January 1, 2021, Amazon stops all inventory transfers within the Pan-EU program.
-This means that not only British sellers could lose access to the European Amazon marketplaces, but German and other European sellers may also face potential issues selling their products across the new customs border to the UK and Northern Ireland.
+Effective January 1, 2021, Amazon will stop all inventory transfers within the Pan-EU program.
+This could mean that not only British sellers lose access to the European Amazon marketplaces, but also German and other European sellers may face potential issues selling their products across the new customs border to the UK and Northern Ireland.

-Until now, sellers could face Brexit relatively calmly thanks to the Amazon FBA and Pan-EU program.
-In this setup, the seller sends their goods to any European logistics center of Amazon.
-Subsequently, the e-commerce giant takes care of shipping, customer service, and more, as well as the demand-based distribution of goods within the European Union.
+So far, sellers could face Brexit relatively calmly thanks to the Amazon FBA and Pan-EU program.
+In this case, the seller sends their goods to any European logistics center of Amazon.
+Subsequently, the e-commerce giant takes care not only of shipping, customer service, and more, but also of the demand-based distribution of goods within the European Union.

-However, after Brexit, Amazon is also stopping this service for FBA goods and will not transport goods from British sellers to the EU or items from European sellers to the United Kingdom.
-These changes have far-reaching implications, as companies can no longer utilize the extensive logistics network of the online giant.
+However, after Brexit, Amazon is also stopping this service for FBA goods and will not transport the goods of British sellers to the EU or the items of European sellers to the United Kingdom.
+These changes have far-reaching consequences, as companies can no longer utilize the extensive logistics network of the online giant.
 This means:

 • There will be no inventory transfers between the EU and the UK.